Quick Answer

 One-Breath Recap

-Pooled investments split by structure: open-end mutual funds price once daily at Net Asset Value (NAV) with forward pricing and always trade at NAV, while closed-end funds issue fixed shares in an initial public offering and trade on an exchange at a premium or discount, sometimes using leverage.
-Private funds (hedge, private equity, venture capital) are limited to accredited investors and qualified purchasers, run "2 and 20" fees with a high-water mark or hurdle rate, and stay illiquid through lock-up periods or capital calls.
-Unit Investment Trusts (UITs) hold a fixed portfolio to a set termination date and redeem at NAV without active management, while Exchange-Traded Funds (ETFs) trade intraday at market prices kept near NAV by authorized participants, earning their tax efficiency from in-kind redemptions.
-Real Estate Investment Trusts (REITs) must distribute at least 90% of taxable income as ordinary-income dividends, and the non-traded variety adds illiquidity, 9 to 10% upfront fees, and distributions that can quietly come from investor capital.
-Match each vehicle to its pricing, liquidity, and access rules and the whole unit answers itself.
+Open-end mutual funds price once daily at Net Asset Value with forward pricing and always trade there, while closed-end funds issue fixed shares and trade on an exchange at a premium or discount.
+Private funds (hedge, private equity, venture capital) are not broadly offered to the public; eligibility depends on the fund's investment-company exclusion and offering exemption, not one fixed test, fees often run 2 and 20, and lock-ups or capital calls keep them illiquid.
+Unit Investment Trusts hold a fixed portfolio to a termination date and redeem at Net Asset Value without active management; Exchange-Traded Funds trade intraday near Net Asset Value.
+Real Estate Investment Trusts distribute at least 90% of taxable income, generally as ordinary income; non-traded ones add illiquidity, high fees, and distributions that can come from investor capital.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Pooled Investments unit for the complete lesson.
+Read the full Pooled Investments unit.